HAIR LOSS IN WOMEN

 |Traumatic Alopecia- chemical burns|

 During and after pregnancy, your body will undergo substantial changes.
 One of these changes often includes hair loss that may result in different degrees of shedding.
-While shedding is often alarming, for most women, it is only temporary.
-However, for those who are experiencing excessive hair loss, do not see regrowth, or would like professional assistance to manage their experience with hair loss and pregnancy, TRUE & DORIN Medical Group can provide the resources, evaluation, and treatment you need.
+While shedding is often alarming, it is only temporary for most women.
+Here are answers to frequently asked questions about hair loss and pregnancy:

-About three to four months after giving birth, many women begin to experience hair loss.
-This can occur all over the head or in concentrated clumps around the center part.
-While the condition may resemble androgenetic alopecia, or pattern balding, for many women the effects are only temporary.
-Within six to twelve months, regular hair growth is usually restored.
+About three to four months after giving birth, many women experience hair loss.
+This can occur all over the head or in concentrated clumps around the center.
+While the condition may resemble androgenetic alopecia, or pattern balding, the effects are only temporary for many women.
+Within six to 12 months, average hair growth is usually restored.

-We can provide patients with a variety of resources for dealing with hair loss after pregnancy.
-There are several options for managing postpartum alopecia including:
+We can provide patients with various resources for dealing with hair loss after pregnancy.
+There are several options for managing postpartum alopecia, including: